apostrophecms/apostrophe-documentation/docs/howtos/ckeditor.md

     });
     ```

-* add `style` to `allowedAttributes` for `span` tags in `lib/modules/apostrophe-rich-text-widgets/index.js`. *Be aware this increases potential for unexpected results when content is copied and pasted from other sites*
+* add `style` to `allowedAttributes` for `span` tags in `lib/modules/apostrophe-rich-text-widgets/index.js`. *Be aware this increases the potential for unexpected results when content is copied and pasted from other sites*

     ::: warning NOTE
     If the file does not exist, please use the snippet below to use the default values